-Survey data shows that during the period 1 October 2015 to 30 September 2016:
+Survey data shows that during the period 1 October 2016 to 30 September 2017:

-- ▶ 35.3 per cent of job seekers are employed, three months after they exited a training activity - ▶ 29.4 per cent of job seekers are employed, three months after they exited a WfD activity - 31.3 per cent of job seekers are employed, three months after they exited a Voluntary Work activity
+- 35.6 per cent of job seekers were employed, three months after they exited a training activity. - ▶ 26.0 per cent of job seekers were employed, three months after they exited a WfD activity. - ▶ 29.1 per cent of job seekers were employed, three months after they exited a Voluntary Work activity.